UVADS/git-basics/02-git-basics.md

 ### Why doesn't `git` synchronize automatically like Dropbox?

 Since changes to code happen over time and require effort to get to a working state, the `git` model depends upon developers having their own sense for when code is ready to be committed and added to source control.
 Put another way, you don't want half-completed code shipping into the rest of your project.

+## Fetch

+The `git fetch` command downloads the latest changes from a remote repository, but it doesn't merge those changes into your local working directory.
+This means that you can see what changes have been made to the remote repository without having to merge them into your own work.

+Fetch is a relatively "harmless" command since it does not modify or delete anything.
+You can never fetch too often, and the advantage is that it lets you see all remote changes before you commit or merge.

+How is `fetch` different from `pull`?
+Pulling updates the HEAD of your repository with the changes from the remote repository.
+So it both pulls down new data/changes but also integrates them with your copy of the repository.

+> **What does HEAD mean?** `HEAD` is the name for the current version of the repository, the most recent commit.
+Notice in the section below, the top-most (i.e. most recent) commit will also be aliased as `HEAD`.

 ## Log